anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.rst

 <https://www.techtarget.com/searchsecurity/news/252494495/Defending-against-SolarWinds-attacks-What-can-be-done>`_.
 Open-source code weaknesses can also be utilised by attackers, the Log4J vulnerability, impacting lots of applications, is a recent example in this field.
 The cyber security of software supply chain are often not taken into account.
-Gouvernments are alerting and requesting actions to face these risks.
+Governments are alerting and requesting actions to face these risks.
 The British government is hardening the law and standards of cyber security for the supply chain.
 The US government requested actions to enhance the software supply chain security.
 The security of software supply chain is a challenge pointed out by the European Network and Information Security Agency, ENISA,